FahadHossain9/book-api/README.md

-# Running the React Application
+## Getting Started

+These instructions will guide you on how to clone and set up the project locally on your machine.

+### Prerequisites

+To run this project, you need to have the following software installed:

+- Node.js
+- Git

 To run this React application, follow these steps:

 1. Clone the project repository:

 2. Navigate to the project directory: